 Relationship counselling can also be helpful to couples who want to gain some understanding into their patterns and ways of relating, before difficulties arise and so I also offer pre-nuptial counselling sessions as well.

 I work from a private discreet office in New Haw and Weybridge, both provide ample free parking and are within easy walking distance of the local train station.
 My rooms are easily accessible from Woking, Weybridge, Walton, Addlestone, Byfleet and West Byfleet.

 Training, qualifications & experience

-Over a number of years, I studied to achieve a recognised, accredited qualification within the British Association of Counselling and Psychotherapy (BACP), of which I am a Registered Member (MBACP).
+Over a number of years, I studied to achieve a recognised, accredited qualification within the British Association of Counselling and Psychotherapy (BACP), of which I am an accredited Member (MBACP).